Dr Michelle Bellingham

 The main focus of my research is examining how exposure to chemicals in the environment, at different life stages, can affect long-term health and fitness.
 While my research has many applications I am particularly interested in effects of environmental chemical exposure on reproductive neuroendocrinology and physiology.

 In our modern world, humans are exposed to a plethora of environmental chemicals.
 For some chemicals, there is concern that they can mimic or block normal hormone function in the body.
 These chemicals have therefore be called 'endocrine disrupting chemicals' (EDCs).
 Although many epidemiologial studies in humans have suggested that exposure to EDCs during pregnancy may have implications for normal fetal development, the mecahnisms which may underly this are unclear and at present we lack the tools to answer definitive questions regarding the risks of chemical exposure during pregnancy in humans.
 This is because we are exposed to many chemicals everyday, not just a single chemical, which makes determining risk particularly difficult.

 In 2011 the Royal College of Obstetricians and Gynaecologists (RCOG) commissioned me to write a scientific impact paper on the subject of chemical exposure during pregnancy.
-After 18 month of rigorous review the paper was published and subsequent publication of a similar document by the American Congress of Obstetricians and Gynaecologists 4 months later which has led to policy change in ante-natal care in the US with regards to advice to pregnant mothers on their chemical exposure during pregnancy.
-This area remains an important focus for my research.
+After rigorous review, the paper was published in 2012 and subsequent publication of a similar document by the American Congress of Obstetricians and Gynaecologists 4 months later which has led to policy change in ante-natal care in the US with regards to advice to pregnant mothers on their chemical exposure during pregnancy.
 Click here to read the report.